-Sustainability objective Policy 1/Env - preserve and enhance natural beauty 2/Env - protect and enhance biodiversity 3/Env - protect landscape setting 4/Soc - address housing needs of community 5/Econ - maximise employment potential & support new 6/Env - protect identity and local heritage 7/Soc - improve health and access to green spaces 8/Soc - improve safety and sustainability of movement 10/Soc - ensure provision of a range of community facilities 1 0 Commentary, including assessment against 'Do Nothing' scenario residents that are able to use them.
-However, the wider benefits to biodiversity, climate change and pollution will be experienced by everyone in the Area to some degree. • The effects are likely to occur throughout the lifetime of the Plan. • These impacts individually and cumulatively are not likely to be significant. • Under the 'do nothing' scenario, there is the possibility that new developments will not be to a high standard and biodiversity will be impacted.
+Sustainability objective Policy 1/Env - preserve and enhance natural beauty 2/Env - protect and enhance biodiversity 3/Env - protect landscape setting 4/Soc - address housing needs of community 5/Econ - maximise employment potential & support local empls 6/Env - protect identity and local heritage 7/Soc - improve health and access to green spaces 8/Soc - improve safety and sustainability of movement 9/Soc - ensure access to key utilities and services 10/Soc - ensure provision of a range of community facilities a Assessment of the likely significance of effects on the environment, including assessment against 'Do Nothing' scenario to biodiversity, climate change and pollution will be experienced by everyone in the Area to some degree.
+The effects are likely to occur throughout the lifetime of the Plan.
+These impacts individually and cumulatively are not likely to be significant.
+Under the 'do nothing' scenario, there is the possibility that new developments will not be to a high standard and biodiversity will be impacted.
 Residential amenity will suffer, resulting in a lower quality of life for residents.
 This policy will have a positive effect but it will not be significant.
-CRAN19: Flood Risk and Drainage 0 0 + 0 0 0 0 0 0 0 + This policy retains and enhances the flood plain in order to stop the Parish from flooding.
+CRAN16: Flood Risk and Drainage 0 0 + 0 0 0 0 0 0 0 + This policy retains and enhances the flood plain in order to stop the Parish from flooding.
 Guidance is given on how to achieve this.
 There are a number of other policies that seek to enhance the positive effects of this policy.
 These include CRAN7 and 15.
 The effects are likely to be spread across the area and improve the quality of life for residents as it becomes easier to limit the impacts of flooding.
 The effects are likely to occur as individual development projects come forward.
 These impacts individually and cumulatively are not likely to be significant.
+Under the 'Do Nothing' scenario, flood issues may not be properly managed which impacts on the environment and